tikishen/final-project-539/README.md

 - **Foodie Blog**:<br>
 Grid is used here to create two grid boxes that are sit next to each other, and has 20px row gap with other grid boxes. <br>

-### JS and jQuery
+### JS and jQuery (excluding advanced js and jquery)
-- **JS is used for Gallery and Contact Page.**<br>
+- **JS is used for Contact Page.**<br>
-Gallery: Murri is imported so as to create murre lightbox gallery.<br>
-Contact: When clicking submit form, the js is triggered to check if the name and email text area has been filled.
+When clicking submit form, the js is triggered to check if the name and email text area has been filled.
 If not, it raises error message.
 If yes, the form could be submitted.<br>

  - **jQuery is used for Foodie Blog Page.**<br>
-The heart-like icon was black initially.
-When clicking the icon, it became to red, which would google the ‘like’ class style.<br>
+The heart-like icon was dark grey initially.
+When clicking the icon, it became to red, triggling style in ".like" class.<br>

 ## Extras